NEW: Take control of your health with our easy at-home blood test kits. Get your test.

 Other risks of smoking

 Smoking also raises the risk of osteoporosis (thin bones), erectile dysfunction and infertility.
 Heavy smokers are 6 times more likely than non-smokers to have a stroke.
-Whilst passive smoking alone is estimated to cause around 3,500 stroke deaths every year.
+Passive smoking is estimated to cause around 11,000 deaths in the UK every year.

 Never too late to quit

 Whatever your age or length of time smoking, giving up will produce a measurable benefit.
-If you are lucky and you manage to stop before you are 35, your risk of developing any smoking related illness is very low.
-If you stop before you are 50, then your risk of dying from a smoking related disease is reduced by 50%.
+If you are lucky and you manage to stop before:

-So... what’s stopping you?
-Visit our stop smoking clinic for more information and prescription treatments to help you quit smoking for good.
+Now you’ve learnt the risks associated with smoking and how these decrease once you stop smoking.
+What’s stopping you from quitting?
+Visit our stop smoking clinic for more information and prescription treatments like cytisine or varenicline to help you quit smoking for good.

 Close